Pellet (air gun): Diabolo pellet

+Spherical pellets

+The earliest airgun pellets are actually small round lead shots similar to those used in muskets.
+First popularized by the Daisy BB Gun in the 1890s, a spring-piston airgun that shot "BB"-size birdshots, the .180-caliber lead shots were later replaced by the lighter .175-caliber steel shots modified from bearing balls, and remained popular as a plinking/pest shooting projectile due to the popularity and affordability of BB guns such as the Daisy Red Ryder.

+Modern BB guns use the same calibers as the pellet guns, namely the .177 caliber and (occasionally) .22 caliber.
+Galvinized/copper-coated steel balls are the commonest projectile used in BB guns due to their better muzzle speed and penetration, but are only used in smoothbore barrels due to the risk of wearing down riflings, therefore lead balls are still used for rifled barrels.

 Slug pellet

 Recently, some manufacturers also have introduced the more cylindro-conoidally shaped "slug" pellets for some of the more powerful modern PCP air rifles.
 Contrasted to the commonly used diabolo pellets, these slug pellets resemble Minié balls, with cannelures and a hollow base, and have more contact surface with the bore and hence need greater propelling force to overcome friction, but they have better ballistic coefficients and thus longer effective ranges due to the more aerodynamic shape.
 Because these slug pellets have no skirts to generate enough drag stability in flight, they rely on spin stabilization from a fully rifled barrel.